 - Other grilling steaks – We also love to grill some other steaks such as coulotte, flank steak, skirt steak, and flat iron steak.
 Many of these steaks are either a bit thicker or thinner than the steaks mentioned above, so they require different preparation (marinating), cooking, and cutting methods.
 These steaks are also perfect for grilled steak sandwiches, steak tacos, steak salads, and other grilled-steak-centric dishes.

-Steak Grilling Seasonings, Rubs, Marinades, and More
+Choose Your Steak Grilling Seasonings, Rubs, & Marinades

 Most grass-fed steaks are so tender, they need little more than kosher salt or sea salt and freshly ground black pepper to make them explode with flavor.